NCEAS/vegbank2/docker/README.md

 ### Step 6: Re-deploy the kubernetes pod

-After the image has been deployed, navigate to your helm's `Chart.yaml` and updated the `appVersion` to your new chart name.
+After the image has been deployed, navigate to your helm's `Chart.yaml` and update the `appVersion` to your new chart name.
 In the example below, I used `0.0.3-develop'.
+- Note: You can find the different images available for you to select from [here](https://github.com/NCEAS/vegbank2/pkgs/container/vegbank)

 ```sh
 # helm/Chart.yaml